AndyTaylorGit/Multiplayer-RPG/README.md

     python -m SimpleHTTPServer 8080

-Now connecting to your localhost (or ip or you can port-forward) specifying the port :8080 (:8000 takes you to the socket.io server) should give you the client page.
+Now connecting to your localhost (or ip or you can port-forward) and specifying the port :8080 (:8000 takes you to the socket.io server) should give you the client page.